-The Convention recognised for the first time in international law that the conservation of biological diversity is “a common concern of humankind”.
+The Convention (adopted in 1982) recognised for the first time in international law that the conservation of biological diversity is “a common concern of humankind”.
 The agreement covers all ecosystems, species, and genetic resources.

 The Convention has three main goals: